 The leader should clarify the questions and then assign them to the team member who can provide the best response.

-Furthermore, in your planning and practicing, supported by your understanding of the needs of the potential client, you should have come up with some questions your audience is likely to ask.
+Furthermore, in your planning and practicing, supported by your understanding of the needs of the potential client, you should have come up with some questions that are likely to be asked.

 5. Wrap up your entire team presentation professionally